 Large Language Models

 Nothing is stopping you from integrating Prodigy with services that can help you annotate.
 This includes services that provide large language models that offer zero/few-shot learning.
-Prodigy provides a few built-in recipes to help you get started.
+Prodigy provides a few built-in recipes via the spaCy-LLM integration.

 From OpenAI to Prodigy diagram